History of managing the Virus in Uganda

 Control measures taken by the government through the ministry of Health

 Uganda is ranked among the countries that is managing and curbing spread of the virus through various interventions by the government, through the ministry of Health to keep the death rates low.
-The new rankings by World Statistics website Worldmeter have placed Uganda on top of many developed economies both in Africa and overseas in the management of COVID-19 including our East African counterparts Kenya, West African giants Nigeria, Tunisia, South Africa, Morocco, among others that are managing the COVID-19 pandemic well worldwide, Kenya has so far recorded 3,621 deaths out of 183,603, South Africa has recorded 60,264 deaths, Nigeria stands at 2,120, Morocco stands at 9,292 and Tunisia at 14,843 deaths which looks well managed by the government’s here.
+The new rankings by World Statistics website Worldmeter have placed Uganda which is ranked among the top of many developed countries both in Africa and overseas in the management of COVID-19 including our East African None ranked countries out side Uganda are Kenya, West African giants Nigeria, Tunisia, South Africa, Morocco, among others that are managing the COVID-19 pandemic well worldwide, Kenya has so far recorded 3,621 deaths out of 183,603, South Africa has recorded 60,264 deaths, Nigeria stands at 2,120, Morocco stands at 9,292 and Tunisia at 14,843 deaths which looks well managed by the government’s here.

-Other control measures include the campaign by the government through the ministry of health to vaccinate the population 21 million people by half of its size of 42 million people in the country.
+Other control measures that has made Uganda ranked high in this countries include: the campaign by the government through the ministry of health to vaccinate the population 21 million people by half of its size of 42 million people in the country.
 So far about 1 million people have been vaccinated with the donation through the Convax Countries; first and second Vaccine total to 1,139,200 does have been administered to willing members of the public with major emphasis on the elderly and frontline workers.

 The ministry also acquired 98 type B and C road ambulances which were distributed to the regions of the country and preventive messages on the local radio stations and television have also played a big role in educating the general public about the standard operating